jinnabaalu/killerkoda-scenarios/elasticsearch-single-node/intro.md

-# ELasticsearch Single Node with Kibana
+# Elasticsearch Single Node with Kibana

 In this scenario, you'll learn how to deploy a Elasticsearch and Kibana as a Docker Container.